0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 Node services are handled by specific [system contracts](../pbc-fundamentals/governance-system-smart-contracts-overview.md).
 To sign up for services a node operator associates a stake of token to the contract administrating the service ([see amount to stake for specific services](start-running-a-node.md)).
-Before you can associate the stake to a specific service, you change the state of your MPC tokens to [_staked_](https://browser.partisiablockchain.com/node-operation).
+Before you can associate the stake to a specific service, you need to change the state of your MPC tokens to [_staked_](https://browser.partisiablockchain.com/node-operation).

 All nodes running a paid service must first register as [a baker node](run-a-baker-node.md) .
 This makes the node eligible to perform baker services.
 While a service is being performed the tokens are locked to